Words Ending in Y That Sound Like I: A Deep Dive into English Phonology

 Words Ending in "-y" Pronounced as /ɪ/

 The key to understanding why certain words ending in "-y" sound like /ɪ/ lies in their etymology and the historical evolution of the English language.
-Many of these words ultimately derive from Old English or other Germanic languages.
+But many of these words ultimately derive from Old English or other Germanic languages.
 In these older forms, the "y" often represented a short "i" sound.
 Over time, the spelling evolved, but the pronunciation remained relatively consistent.

 Here’s a breakdown of common patterns: